 I was born in Wellington and grew up in the city.
 I had several relatives with farms where I spent time as a child, for me this was a big inspiration but possibly not in the way you would imagine.
 My uncle’s farm is actually what turned me vegetarian at about the age of 9 or 10.
 I went to stay there one weekend and when I turned up there was half a dead horse hanging from a tree.
 I asked my uncle why it was hanging there and he told me it was lame and it was of no use to them anymore so they shot it and they were feeding it to the dogs.

-I was very lucky to have very open minded parents, my dad’s extremely eccentric and my mum has always been very supportive of me.
-She said “well that’s alright darling, but if you’re going to have to eat beans and tofu and vegetables”, which as a 9 year old I really didn’t enjoy that much!
-But I was pretty adamant that I didn’t want to eat animals anymore, so there were a lot of “not-dogs” and awful processed vegetarian food going on for quite a while, that was difficult when you’re a child of that age.
+I was very lucky to have very open-minded parents, my dad’s extremely eccentric and my mum has always been very supportive of me.
+She said “well that’s alright darling, but if you’re going to have to eat beans and tofu and vegetables”, which as a 9-year old I really didn’t enjoy that much!
+But I was pretty adamant that I didn’t want to eat animals anymore, so there was a lot of “not-dogs” and awful processed vegetarian food going on for quite a while, that was difficult when you’re a child of that age.

-I went from high school into fashion school, my only formal training in the arts was doings as many arts subjects as I could.
-I also did extra-curricular arts classes, some as early as I can remember.
+I went from high school into fashion school, my only formal training in the arts was doing as many art subjects as I could.
+I also did extra-curricular art classes, some as early as I can remember.
 I started doing life drawing classes when I was about 8 or 9, and I remember they didn’t want to let me into the class because they thought it wasn’t appropriate for a child to be drawing naked people.
 My parents supported me, saying “she wants to draw, she likes drawing people” so they let me in and I loved it!

 It was such good practice and I think I really developed a good skill-set.